 We use Kargo for version promotion across environments.
 When Harbor builds a new container image:

-- If health checks fail, Kargo blocks further promotion
+Stage. - If health checks fail, Kargo blocks further promotion and rolls back.

-It’s still early (Kargo is pre-1.0), but it already handles our most annoying workflow: “new image was pushed, now update 3 values files and make sure nothing breaks.”
+Kargo is still pre-1.0 and has sharp edges, but it already handles our most tedious workflow: “a new image got pushed, now update three values files and make sure nothing breaks.”

 Use ApplicationSets for repeated patterns.
-We have 4 ApplicationSets for things deployed identically to every node (Alloy, kube-state-metrics, metrics-server, Prometheus CRDs).
-Should have used more.
+We have four ApplicationSets for things deployed identically to every node (Alloy, kube-state-metrics, metrics-server, Prometheus CRDs).
+We should have more — anything that fans out over a list of clusters, namespaces, or teams is an ApplicationSet in waiting.

 Pin Helm chart versions aggressively.
-We had an incident where an unpinned chart auto-updated and broke Istio’s mesh config.
-Now every targetRevision is explicit — no HEAD, no main, no *.
+We had an incident where an unpinned upstream chart auto-updated and broke Istio’s mesh config.
+Now every targetRevision is an explicit tag or SHA — no HEAD, no main, no *.